Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 When you run the executable `program.exe`, you get the output from `main.jai`:
 `This program was built with a meta-program build.jai`.

+A build file can instantiate multiple workspaces, to build various different kinds of binaries (executables, static/dynamic libraries).
+Each build is completely separate from all the others.

 > Remark: The use of a build() function is not mandatory: your build file could just be a #run { ... }, as illustrated in 30.7_generate_llvm_bitcode.